fgiannetti/galera-java-client/README.md

     * CAUSAL_READS_OFF
     * CAUSAL_READS_ON

-* **GaleraClientListener:** You can extend functionality, for example to report some metrics, setting on the client builder an implementation of GaleraClientListener, which has callbacks for the following events: activating/removing node, marking node as down and selecting a new master node.
+* **GaleraClientListener:** You can extend functionality, for example to report some metrics, setting on the client builder an implementation of GaleraClientListener, which has callbacks for the following events: activating/removing node, marking node as down, selecting a new master node and reporting metrics.
 The default implementation just logs this events.

+* **Metrics:** You can get metrics from pool (total / active / idle / pending connections & percentile 95 of waiting / usage time) each time a discovery occurs.
+You must configure metricsEnabled on galera client.
+Remember that the default listener only logs the metrics.

 * **ElectionNodePolicy:** You can configure `com.despegar.jdbc.galera.policies.RoundRobinPolicy` (which is the default) or `com.despegar.jdbc.galera.policies.MasterSortingNodesPolicy`.
 You can also provide a custom election node policy only with supplying a fully qualified name of the implementation of `com.despegar.jdbc.galera.policies.ElectionNodePolicy`.
 This policy will be used each time you invoke getConnection() in order to select a node and get a connection from it.
 There is another method, getConnection(..., ElectionNodePolicy) that let you to specify a different election node policy than the default one.